nur-shuvo/SafeDataStorePref/README.md

 A type-safe, Kotlin-friendly wrapper for Android's Jetpack DataStore Preferences using serialization and DSL-style configuration.
 Designed to simplify reading and writing custom data types without manual serialization or null checks.

+Why SafeDataStorePref?

+In my opinion, though Proto DataStore is a powerful option for data storage in Android for type safety, it can come with some development and learning overhead.
+The need for .proto files, code generation, and dealing with binary serialization can add complexity.
+Additionally, it can be rigid when handling custom data models, nullable fields, and especially when handing default values.

+To address these challenges, SafeDataStorePref comes in, which offers a type-safe, Kotlin-friendly easy-to-use wrapper around Android's Jetpack DataStore Preferences.

 [![](https://jitpack.io/v/nur-shuvo/SafeDataStorePref.svg)](https://jitpack.io/#nur-shuvo/SafeDataStorePref)

 ## Features